4 min read

 While most news outlets and government travel portals would insist against meandering the lesser-known streets in search of the perfect dive bar, some of the best travel stories arise from chance encounters in these underrated, despised hovels.

-After all, the true magic of travel is leaning into the mystery of synchronicity and finding portals in strange moments and strange places.
+After all, the true Magic of travel is leaning into the mystery of synchronicity and finding portals in strange moments and strange places.